More Fleetwood Mac

 This Demo Disc Quality recording should be part of any serious Popular Music Collection.
 Others that belong in that category can be found here.

-Few would argue against this being the Biggest, Boldest Statement by the Buckingham-Nicks iteration of Fleetwood Mac, one which we too consider to be their Magnum Opus Wikipedia defines the term as “a large and important work of art, music, or literature, especially one regarded as the most important work of an artist or writer.”
-Seems to fit the bill nicely.
+Few would argue against this being the Biggest, Boldest Statement by the Buckingham-Nicks iteration of Fleetwood Mac, one which we too consider to be their Magnum Opus.
+Wikipedia defines the term as “a large and important work of art, music, or literature, especially one regarded as the most important work of an artist or writer.”

 Second Hand News